Infopack/Infopack.github.io/style_guidelines.md

 Iconography
 ===========
 Our main focus is to use exciting icons to want the users to feel adventurous.
-When selecting an icon, please select the correct icon for the job and keep the following in mind:
+The pricing page will have a 3d icon look.
+The rest of the pages, however, will be flat.

 Typography
 ==========